web-native/docs/chtml/v1e/scoped-js/README.md

 ## Runtime

 By design, Scoped JS parses scoped scripts immediately they land on the DOM, but runs them only after the global scope has been initialized with `document.bind()` or the `document.bindings` property.
 Newer scipts are run immediately after this global runtime initilization.
-But the runtime of an individual script will begin before the global one on calling the element's `.bind()` method or assigning to its `.bindings` property, or by setting the `autorun` *Boolean* attribute on the script element.
+But the runtime of an individual script will begin before the global one on calling the element's `.bind()` method or assigning to its `.bindings` property.

+Alternatively, the `autorun=true` directive may be set on the CHTML META tag.
+The `autorun` *Boolean* attribute may also be set on individual script elements.

 Also, an element may receive bindings before its scoped script is appended or is ready to run.
 The element's runtime begins the first time both are available.

 ## Error Handling

 Scoped JS features a way to handle syntax or reference errors that may occur with scoped scripts.
-Normally, these are thrown as exceptions.
+Normally, these are shown in the console as warnings.
 But they can be silently ignored by setting a directive on the CHTML META tag.
 Induvidual scripts may also be given a directive, to override whatever the global directive is.

 ```html
 <html>